 It’s important to get a root canal if you have a severely damaged or infected tooth, since infected pulp can lead to serious pain and even health problems.
-If you have an abscess, are experiencing tooth pain, or know you need a root canal, contact Woo Young Lee, DDS, and Sean Kim, DDS, at Grace Dental Group in San Francisco, California.
+If you have an abscess, are experiencing tooth pain, or know you need a root canal, contact Woo Young Lee, DDS, at Grace Dental Group in San Francisco, California.
 You can conveniently schedule a root canal evaluation at this Fillmore District dental practice directly through the website or you can call to schedule a visit.

 In many cases, you start experiencing symptoms that indicate that something is wrong with the pulp inside your tooth.
 The pulp contains tiny blood vessels, nerves, and connective tissues that help your tooth thrive.
 But if your pulp is diseased, you may experience any of the following issues: